 Watering

 Water your young avocado plants weekly and established plants every other week or often enough to prevent wilting.
-Apply a thick layer of organic mulch to the drip line to protect the root and conserve water.
+Apply a thick layer of organic mulch to the drip line to protect the roots and conserve water.
 Remember to keep the mulch one foot away from the stem.

 Fertilising